yorobot/sport.db.more/football-sources/NOTES.md

 ## todos

-- [ ] add a -f/--file option to fbgen  for datasets
+- [ ] add a -f/--file option to fbup  for datasets

 ## requiring only parts (metal/convert)